Heckler & Koch Mark 23: Development

-In 1989, US SOCOM began reviewing their equipment to see which gear fit the needs of their special close quarters battle role.
-Studying small arms revealed that there were 120 types and configurations of infantry weapons in different units.
-The logistics of getting spare parts for all these weapons was overwhelming.
+In 1989, US SOCOM began reviewing its equipment to determine which gear met the needs of its special close quarters battle role.
+Studying small arms revealed 120 types and configurations of infantry weapons across different units.
+The logistics of getting spare parts for all these weapons were overwhelming.
 In response, SOCOM decided to standardize small arms among all units.
-One area of improvement was the pistol, undertaken by the Offensive Handgun Weapon System (OHWS) competition.
-It would replace pistols like the M9 in 9 mm, which was used by regular troops as a secondary weapon.
+One area for improvement was the pistol, addressed through the Offensive Handgun Weapon System (OHWS) competition.
+It would replace pistols like the M9 in 9mm, which were used by regular troops as secondary weapons.
 SOCOM's use of small units that operate in close means that pistols are more likely to be used as primary weapons.

-The caliber for the OHWS was quickly decided not to be the NATO standard 124 gr 9 mm due to lack of stopping power.
+The caliber for the OHWS was quickly decided not to be the NATO-standard 124 gr 9 mm due to a lack of stopping power.
 The FBI had selected the 10 mm auto to replace their 9 mm pistols, but it was too powerful, few manufacturers produced it, and the round caused short weapon service life.
-The .45 ACP caliber was chosen and improved upon with the high velocity, high pressure 185 gr +P loading.
+The .45 ACP caliber was chosen and improved upon with the high-velocity, high-pressure 185 gr +P loading.

-The OHWS pistol had to fire many types of rounds in addition to the +P cartridge and have a long service life with the high pressure ammo.
+The OHWS pistol had to fire multiple rounds in addition to the +P cartridge and maintain a long service life with high-pressure ammo.
 The M1911 had been proven in service for over 70 years, but was rejected.
-High pressure rounds would destroy it and it did not fire reliably with a suppressor.
-Upgrading the M1911 would cost more than it was worth, so it was decided that they would select an entirely new design.
-A request for quote was for a system that included a pistol, suppressor, and laser aiming module.
-The pistol had to be corrosion resistant, have a high mean rounds between failures (MRBF), and be able to serve as a primary weapon.
+High-pressure rounds would destroy it, and it did not fire reliably with a suppressor.
+Upgrading the M1911 would cost more than it was worth, so it was decided to select an entirely new design.
+The quote request was for a system that included a pistol, suppressor, and laser aiming module.
+The pistol had to be corrosion-resistant, have a high mean rounds between failures (MRBF), and serve as a primary weapon.